to 100+ countries

 Place the neck into the neck pocket and ensure it is pushed right up into the back of the cavity.

-Place the black neck plate cushion followed by the chrome neck plate and then loosely place the 4 screws, but don’t begin tightening these yet.
+Place the back neck plate cushion followed by the chrome neck plate and then loosely place the 4 screws, but don’t begin tightening these yet.

 Next, double check your alignment and begin installing the screws.
 Install the top left screw first, followed by the bottom right screw, working diagonally.
 Once all screws are in place, tighten and double check the neck alignment.